Nikhilg657/B-language-Compiler/README.md

 There are 7 files in the folder those are:

     1. BMM_Parser.y - It will parse the given code
-    2. BMM_Scanner.l - It will parse the given code
+    2. BMM_Scanner.l - It will scan the given code
     3. CorrectSample.bmm - It contains a sample of code without any error
     4. IncorrectSample.bmm - It contans code with error
     5. input.txt - The code to be compiled should be written here